nspcc-dev/neofs-api/proto-docs/container.md

 <a name="neo.fs.v2.container.DeleteRequest.Body"></a>

 ### Message DeleteRequest.Body
-Container removal request body has a signed `ContainerID` as a proof of container owner's intent.
+Container removal request body has signed `ContainerID` as a proof of the container owner's intent.
 The signature will be verified by `Container` smart contract, so signing algorithm must be supported by NeoVM.